Top 5 Natural Wonders for Canoers & Kayakers

 Salt Springs is another popular spring located in the lush, semi-tropical landscape of the Ocala National Forest.
 This recreational jewel is named after the naturally occurring minerals that rise to the surface from deep natural fissures in the earth, providing a slight salinity not found in other nearby springs.
 Boats and canoes can be rented at the Salt Springs Marina, or guests with their own canoes and boats can launch using the Marina’s ramp or the gravel ramp located at the back of the recreation area’s campground.
 The regulations of the Florida Fish & Wildlife Conservation Commission apply to freshwater boating and fishing along the Salt Springs Run.
 In addition to boating and fishing, be sure to take a dip in the glittering blue-green waters of the Salt Springs basin within clearly marked areas.

 The recreation area is open from 8 a.m. - 8 p.m. with some seasonal variation.
-The Salt Springs recreation area's day use fee is just $6 per person and includes use of the park amenities, including bathrooms and picnic tables.
-Parking at the Salt Springs Marina costs $6.
+The Salt Springs Recreation area's day use fee is just $6.50 per person and includes use of the park amenities, including bathrooms and picnic tables.
+Parking at the Salt Springs Marina costs $10.
 Powerboats are not permitted in the spring area, and boaters and anglers are not permitted to enter the swimming area.

 There is no shortage of spots to enjoy a day on the water in Ocala/Marion County!
 From lakes to springs to rivers, the destination offers up plenty of options to cool down in real Florida.
 Remember, with most places having no lifeguards on duty, swimmers should be comfortable in the water or use flotation devices.
 So grab your tube, kayak or canoe and plan a perfect day on the water!